 The Medici Bank, once a symbol of economic power, collapsed due to financial mismanagement.

-Anna Maria Luisa de’ Medici, the last of her line, secured much of the Medici art for Florence before her death.
+Anna Maria Luisa de Medici, the last of her line, secured much of the Medici art for Florence before her death.

-With her act, she ensured that the Medici cultural legacy would remain in the public domain.
+Her act ensured that the Medici cultural legacy would remain in the public domain.

 Frequently Asked Questions